Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Method

 \section{Method}

-We first describe the federated optimization problem in general, then explain the proposed method of Adaptive Self-Distillation (ASD) in Section~\ref{sec:method_asd}.
-We provide the theoretical and empirical analysis in the Sections~\ref{sec:theory_analysis} and~\ref{sec:empirical_analysis}, respectively.
+We first describe the traditional federated optimization problem, then explain the proposed method of adaptive self-distillation (ASD) in section~\ref{sec:method_asd}.
+We provide the theoretical and empirical analysis in the sections~\ref{sec:theory_analysis} and~\ref{sec:empirical_analysis} respectively.